| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Thursday December 11,

 investigation and audit so that the basis of the allegations can be

+impartially investigated to find the truth.
 Allegations include the improper and wasteful expenditure of both checkoff and federal funds; potential evasion of mandated salary and administrative spending caps by USB; conflicts of interests at USB; use of checkoff funds for prohibited purposes by USB; and wasteful and excessive spending by USB.
 While not attributed to anyone specifically, the United Soybean Board did issue the following statement on Wednesday afternoon: The American Soybean Association's allegations against the United Soybean Board regarding mismanagement of checkoff dollars are categorically untrue."
 USB notes the nation's soybean farmers enjoy record demand domestically and internationally thanks to the responsible efforts of those farmers serving voluntarily on the board.
 USB also welcome a USDA Office of Inspector General audit of it operations, contractor operations and projects if the department believes it's necessary. | |

-Tulsa Farm Show Begins Three Day Run Today- and the Show Looks Better Than Ever! ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ One of the
+| Tulsa Farm Show Begins Three Day Run Today- and the Show Looks Better Than Ever! ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~One of the

 first things I noticed on Wednesday afternoon as a I walked around the